 Jerry Seinfeld helped familiarize us with the concept of a non-sexual crush.
 And we thank him for it.
-Last year I submitted to you my list of Mormon Crushes.
+The last two years I have shared my Mormon Crushes.
 A Mormon Crush is a passionate respect for the way one approaches Mormonism and faith.
 I like the term crush because it captures the fleeting attraction I sometimes feel after hearing someone speak or reading their words.

-I used the same criteria as last time:
+I used the same criteria as past years:

 • They must be somewhat of a public figure.